sbt/website/src/reference/02-DetailTopics/03-Dependency-Management/08-Cached-Resolution.md

 ### Caveats and known issues

 Cached resolution is an **experimental** feature, and you might run into some issues.
-When you see them please report to Github Issue or sbt-dev list.
+When you see them please report to GitHub Issue or sbt-dev list.

 #### First runs